transcodeninja/livepeer-exporter/README.md

 **Gauge metrics:**

 - `livepeer_orch_bonded_amount`: This metric represents the amount of LPT bonded to the orchestrator.
-- `livepeer_orch_total_stake`: This metric represents the total stake of the orchestrator in LPT.
+- `livepeer_orch_total_stake`: This metric represents the total amount of LPT that is staked with the orchestrator.
 - `livepeer_orch_last_reward_claim_round`: This metric represents the last round in which the orchestrator claimed the reward.
 - `livepeer_orch_start_round`: This metric represents the round the orchestrator registered.
 - `livepeer_orch_withdrawn_fees`: This metric represents the fees the orchestrator has withdrawn.